Exohayvan/atsuko/commands/README.md

 ## create_counter

 Creates a new counter voice channel with the given name.
+Counter types: Total members, Online members, Bots.

+Usage:
+`!create_counter "Counter Type" (Must be inclosed in "")`

 ## adopt